gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

 ## 1D^2 release
  * To developers 27th March, developer kit + base caller
- * general release to community 3rd may
+ * general release to community 3rd May
  * 2D kits discontinued on 5th May

 ## New product; MinION well established
  * Over 4,000; just started pushing into China, India, Japan
  * workflow getting better, work to do on input material
- * aim to make more runnable
+ * Aim to make more runnable
  * MinION not licensed for service sequencing; makes sense to Clive & Spike, but not anybody else
  * MinION is your personal sequencer